bayupw/terraform-aws-china-tgw-to-aviatrix/README.md

 # AWS TGW China region Integration with Aviatrix

 Terraform code to demonstrate how to integrate AWS Transit Gateway in China region with Aviatrix.
+Notes:
-Note: VPN and AWS TGW VPN is not supported in AWS China
+- VPN and AWS TGW VPN is not supported in AWS China
+- This terraform code is for single AZ implementation, the code does not cater for multi-AZ deployment as of now
+- This terraform code has not been tested with Aviatrix HA gateway implementation

 This repository provides a Terraform code that deploys:
 - AWS TGW in China region